paolomainardi/d7_sod/sites/all/modules/contrib/addthis/README.txt

 -- SUMMARY --

 Add This module provides Drupal integration to addthis.com link sharing service.
+Integration has been implemented as a field.

 Description from addthis.com:
 The AddThis button spreads your content across the Web by making it easier for your visitors to bookmark and